yaels1/letterbooks-client/README.md

 ### Problem

 For the ongoing struggle of not knowing what to read, of having just finished a book or a series and not knowing where to go next, or just of wanting to have a record of all the books you've read in one place.
-People in this position will usually go down the time-consuming process of going down Google search rabbit hole, having to ask way too many people for recommendations and then being bombarded with a bunch of suggestions that do not fit the criteria they are looking for.
+People in this position will usually go down the time-consuming process of a Google search rabbit hole, asking too many people for too many recommendations, being bombarded with a bunch of suggestions that do not fit the criteria they are looking for.

-Whether there is a solid idea of what you're looking for or none at all, the user can input what they would want in the next read into this app, and it will generate the most appropriate option(s) for the next, taking into accounts the length of the book, the location of the user, the read themes and desired themes, fiction or non-fiction, online or offline, perhaps an audiobook and many more.
+Whether there is a solid idea of what you're looking for or none at all, the you can input what theme and size you would want in the next read into this app, and it will generate the most appropriate option(s) for you, taking into accounts the length of the book, desired themes, fiction or non-fiction and soon to be many more!

 ### User Profile